UniversalDependencies/docs/_el/feat/Tense.md

 </tr>
 </table>

-Tense is a feature that specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.
+Tense is a feature pertaining to finite verb and auxiliary forms and participles only; it specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.